Starship HLS: 2024–present

+Illustration of a Starship HLS test article docking with an Orion MPCV for Artemis III.

-In January 2024, NASA and SpaceX said that the uncrewed Starship HLS lunar landing and ascent test, was expected to take place in 2025, with Artemis III being delayed to no earlier than September 2026.
-The delay was in part due to issues with Orion's heatshield during Artemis I.
+In January 2024, NASA and SpaceX said that the uncrewed Starship HLS lunar landing and ascent test was expected to take place in 2025, with Artemis III being delayed to no earlier than September 2026.
+The delay was in part due to issues with Orion's heatshield during Artemis I. The test was subsequently delayed until 2027.

-In February 2024, SpaceX had fully tested the life support system, and NASA performed a full-scale test of the Starship HLS to Orion – and later Gateway – docking transfer system.
+In February 2024, SpaceX had fully tested the life support system and NASA performed a full-scale test of the Starship HLS to the Orion docking transfer system.
 The same month, NASA said SpaceX had accomplished over 30 HLS-specific milestones by defining and testing hardware needed for power generation, communications, guidance and navigation, propulsion, life support, and space environments protection.

 On 14 March 2024, SpaceX successfully tested ship-internal cryogenic propellant transfer on Integrated Flight Test 3.
 In April 2024, NASA reported that work was underway on a cargo-specific variant of the lander.
-NASA expects this variant to be ready and in service by Artemis VII.
+NASA expected this variant to be ready and in service by Artemis VII.

 In a meeting of the United States House Science Subcommittee on Space and Aeronautics on 10 September 2024, Brian Babin and Haley Stevens expressed concerns that the pace of license processing under the FAA's Part 450 commercial launch and reentry regulations could impact the Artemis program since both Blue Origin and SpaceX HLS landers will launch using commercial licenses.
 Following a further two-month delay by the FAA of Starship flight test 5, SpaceX said government paperwork prevented it from flying Starship quickly to meet commitments to the Artemis program.

-In October 2024, NASA stated that the flight test campaign for the ship-to-ship propellant transfer demonstration was slated to start around March 2025 with test completion over the summer when the design certification review by NASA is to take place.
+In October 2024, NASA stated that the flight test campaign for the ship-to-ship propellant transfer demonstration was slated to start around March 2025 with test completion over the summer when the design certification review by NASA was to take place.
+Neither the demonstration nor the design certification review had occurred as of September 2026.

-In October 2025, NASA plans on reopening the contract for the Artemis III mission due to the several delays to Starship's development.
+In October 2025, NASA planned to reopen the contract for the Artemis III mission due to several delays to Starship's development.

-Program architecture

-NASA is using a different approach in contracting for Starship HLS from the legacy cost-plus program process NASA has used on most programs before, including on the Space Launch System also planned to be used with Artemis.
-Kent Chojnacki, the deputy program manager for NASA's human spaceflight office, said the contract structure is different and "two completely different approaches."
-On the SpaceX contract for the initial landing, there are just 27 system requirements.
-NASA has kept it "as loose as possible while going through and dictating all the safety standards we'd want, we agreed to all the design and construction standards up front, we agreed to all of the things they would do to ensure the safety of the human element up front, and then we let them go and run."
-SpaceX is working to a firm fixed price contract and is only paid when the program criteria are met.